 Store your leftovers in an airtight container in the refrigerator up to 3 days.

 I love to toss these potatoes into my big-bowl lunch the day after I make them.
 They add great flavor to salads.

-To reheat your leftovers, melt a little butter in a skillet over medium heat, add the potatoes, shaking the pan now and then, and heat them up for a few minutes.
+To reheat your potatoes, melt a little butter in a skillet over medium heat, add the potatoes shaking the pan now and then, and heat them up for a few minutes.

 Store the leftovers in the refrigerator in an airtight container for up to 3 days.